dnsimple/dnsimple-support/content/articles/a-record.markdown

 |:--------|:-------------------------------------------------------|
 | address | A 32 bit Internet address representing an IPv4 address |

-Hosts that have multiple Internet addresses will have multiple A records.
+Hosts that have multiple Internet addresses have multiple A records.

 The canonical representation is: